-This is in contrast with other trainer modes, where the onus is on you to adjust your resistance and cadence in order to hit your target power.
+This is in contrast with other trainer modes, or when you’re out on the bike in the ‘real world’, where the onus is on you to adjust your torque and cadence in order to hit the target power.

-Perhaps not surprisingly, ERG mode only works with pre-built workouts because it requires a target power to be defined, otherwise the trainer wouldn’t know how much resistance to apply.
+Perhaps not surprisingly, ERG mode only works with pre-built workouts, or via rider inputs on an app, because it requires a target power to be defined; otherwise, the trainer wouldn’t know how much resistance to apply.